 NZME assessment is that the risk of modern slavery practices in its core operations remains low.
-NZME recognizes that procurement of cleaning and security services pose a potentially higher risk of modern slavery practices, due to the potential for labour exploitation, however this risk is mitigated by the fact that NZME engages with reputable NZ-based suppliers.
+NZME recognises that procurement of cleaning and security services pose a potentially higher risk of modern slavery practices, due to the potential for labour exploitation, however this risk is mitigated by the fact that NZME engages with reputable NZ-based suppliers.

-Further analysis is required within the supply chain in respect of those suppliers based in countries outside New Zealand who when assessed against the Global Slavery Index are rated high for prevalence of modern slavery.
-NZME intends to progress this analysis over the next 12 months.
+In the past 12 months NZME has undertaken further analysis (see below) within the supply chain in respect of those suppliers based in countries outside New Zealand who when assessed against the Global Slavery Index are rated high for prevalence of modern slavery1.
+NZME intends to further progress this analysis over the next 12 months.